Battery Testing Methodology

 Given that most battery systems in residential or small commercial systems are expected to be sheltered from rain and direct sunlight but be exposed to outdoor temperatures, ITP is varying the ambient temperature in the battery testing room on a daily basis, varying throughout the year.
 The high and low temperatures are given in Table 1 below.

 To get meaningful results, all of the batteries will undergo charge/discharge cycles at the same ambient temperature.
-ITP will submit the batteries to “summer” and “winter” temperature regimes, whereby the batteries will undergo two cycles per day at the monthly high temperature in summer months (Nov to Apr), and two cycles per day at the monthly low temperature in the winter months (May to Oct).
+ITP will submit the batteries to “summer” and “winter” temperature regimes, whereby the batteries will undergo three cycles per day at the monthly high temperature in summer months (Nov to Apr), and three cycles per day at the monthly low temperature in the winter months (May to Oct).

 Once a month, the batteries will undergo a single cycle at 25 °C, as this is the reference temperature at which manufacturers provide the capacity of their batteries.
 This cycle will be used to calculate the capacity of each battery that will be considered for the purpose of assessing capacity fade over time.